-Objectives Safe road users Promote a sense of responsibility by road users, especially for the protection of more vulnerable road users; Encourage compliance with traffic law and educate road users of the risks of excess speed, fatigue and being under the influence of drugs and/or alcohol while using the road; Identify road users not compliant with traffic law; Promote corporate responsibility for fleet vehicle behaviour and work driver training; Ensure that evidence led road safety education, training and information is available and accessible to identified priority groups; and Provide and promote road safety education and awareness raising material in a range of appropriate formats e.g. face to face training, virtual reality training and through social media. ctives develop and programmes and to emerging tem to inform cement mitigation m Safe roads and roadsides Ensure that the needs of the most vulnerable road users (pedestrians, cyclists, horse-riders, children and the elderly) are prioritised in new and existing highways infrastructure, implementing passive safety and evidence based solutions; Continue to review and adapt routes where there is an increased risk of serious injury to road users, implementing speed limits and engineering solutions to mitigate against this risk; and Investigate serious and fatal collisions to assess the contribution of the road infrastructure on the outcome of a collision and identify any suitable engineering solution.
-O :: + oad safety Safe speed Ensure that speed limits are consistent and reflective of the road environment and use, taking into account the vulnerability and physical limitations of road users; •
+Objectives Safe road users Promote a strong sense of responsibility by road users, especially for the protection of more vulnerable road users; Encourage compliance with traffic law and educate road users of the risks of excess speed, fatigue and being under the influence of drugs and/or alcohol while using the road; Identify road users not compliant with traffic law; Promote corporate responsibility for fleet vehicle behaviour and work driver training; Ensure that evidence led road safety education, training and information is available and accessible to identified priority groups; and Provide and promote road safety education and awareness raising material in a range of appropriate formats e.g. face to face training, virtual reality training and through social media. managing by objectives o target, coordinate develop and cation and training programmes and oractice is reactive to emerging om across the system to inform ering interventions; t system to identify high-risk locations d enforcement rgeted mitigation measures Safe roads and roadsides Ensure that the needs of the most vulnerable road users (pedestrians, cyclists, horse-riders, children and the elderly) are prioritised in new and existing highways infrastructure, implementing passive safety and evidence based solutions; Continue to review and adapt routes where there is an increased risk of serious injury to road users, implementing speed limits and engineering solutions to mitigate against this risk; and Investigate serious and fatal collisions to assess the contribution of the road infrastructure on the outcome of a collision and identify any suitable engineering solution. artnership working and r Use data and evidence tc evaluate road safety educ continue to ensure that p evidence; Use data and evidence fr preventative road engine Use data from across the for road safety review and Design and implement tar Safe speed • Ensure that speed limits are consistent and reflective of the road environment and use, taking into account the vulnerability and physical limitations of road users;

 Ensure a consistent 'self-explaining' road design; Protect vulnerable road users by separating them from fast moving traffic; Continue to increase the use of 20mph limits and zones in areas where vulnerable road users will be mixing with motorised vehicles e.g. town centres, children's playgrounds and outside schools during pick-up times; Work with communities and police to identify, assess and enforce areas where speed of motorised vehicles is a concern; and Increase road users' understanding of the benefits of speed reduction, promoting an ethos of responsibility for other road users, especially for those using modes of transport that make them more vulnerable to injury in a collision.
-Safe vehicles Enforce, lobby and encourage compliance with regulatory and maintenance standards by vehicle owners, and our own organisations, to ensure that vehicles using our road network are safe and roadworthy; Promote 'safe vehicles' within road safety campaigns and training; Plan and prepare for technological advances, such as connected and autonomous vehicles, on the Somerset road network; and Educate road users, especially children, pedestrians and cyclists about the road safety issues related to being around large and long vehicles.
+Safe vehicles Enforce, lobby and encourage compliance with regulatory and maintenance standards by vehicle owners and operators, and our own organisations, to ensure that vehicles using our road network are safe and roadworthy; Promote 'safe vehicles' within road safety campaigns and training; Plan and prepare for technological advances, such as connected and autonomous vehicles, on the Somerset road network; and Educate road users, especially children, pedestrians and cyclists about the road safety issues related to being around large and long vehicles.